 Soo Locks closing for seasonal repair, maintenance

-The operating season is fixed by federal regulation and is driven in part by the feasibility of vessels operating in typical ice conditions.
+The operating season is fixed by federal regulation and is driven in part by the feasibility of vessels operating in typical Great Lakes ice conditions.

-”It is a difficult time in terms of weather to complete this work, but it keeps this important national infrastructure project operating during shipping season,” Soo Area Office Area Engineer Kevin Sprague said.
+“It is a difficult time in terms of weather to complete this work, but it keeps this important national infrastructure project operating during shipping season,” Soo Area Engineer Kevin Sprague said.

 The Corps of Engineers has several projects to complete before reopening the locks in March.

-Maintenance crews will complete Poe Lock upstream and downstream miter gate structural repair work.
+Maintenance crews will complete Poe Lock hydraulic steel structure inspections, miter gate bottom girder structural repair and seal replacement, miter gate pintle concrete repairs, dewatering system maintenance and floating plant maintenance.
 The miter gates are the large gates that serve as dams at each end of the lock chamber allowing the water to be raised and lowered in the chamber.
-One of the intermediate miter gate concrete sills will get major repairs as well.

 In addition to the above, crews also perform a wide range of other maintenance tasks from fender timber replacements on the piers to inspections and preventative maintenance on electrical and mechanical systems on both Poe and MacArthur Locks.